Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 How to do it stepwise:

-- Start with lying on the floor with your knees bent in front of you and feet flat on the ground.
+- Start by lying on the floor with your knees bent in front of you and feet flat on the ground.

 - Keep your elbows bent and fingertips behind your ears.
 That’s the start.